Topics Map > Academic & Curricular Administration > Graduate Student Administration

 - Innovation in Teaching Award: recognizes TAs who bring extraordinary creativity to their work and have developed or adapted teaching methods or techniques in new and innovative ways.
 Nominations should focus on the originality, creativity, and effectiveness of the TAs teaching practices.

 - Capstone Ph.D.
 Teaching Award: recognizes TAs with an outstanding teaching record over the course of their UW-Madison tenure.
 Nominees must be dissertators at the end of their graduate program and planning to defend their dissertations by the end of the academic year.

 - The Dorothy Powelson Teaching Assistant Award: recognizes outstanding performances by TAs in the natural sciences.

 - Current and former TAs may be nominated if they are meeting satisfactory progress requirements (as set by the nominating department) and are enrolled as a graduate student.

-- TAs are nominated by the department through the submission of the nomination packet, which is comprised of (1) a completed Nomination Form with a (2) PDF of supplemental materials (see below):
+- TAs are nominated by a faculty/staff member in the employing department through the submission of the nomination packet, which is comprised of (1) a completed Nomination Form with a (2) PDF of supplemental materials (see below):